Codecademy/docs/content/css/concepts/transform-functions/terms/rotate/rotate.md

   - "paths/full-stack-engineer-career-path"
 ---

-Rotates an element around a fixed point in a two-dimensional space.
+The `rotate()` function rotates an element around a fixed point in a two-dimensional space.

 ## Syntax